 Even when you’re inside the office, you might hear some forms of noise from outdoors.
 Such can be detrimental to productivity and a source of stress.

 Yes, we talked about noise as one source of pollution, but pollution in Central doesn’t end there.
 Crowded spaces mean it’s easy to catch second-hand smoke or inhale fumes from passing vehicles.
-You should then be not surprised people have to take matters into their own hands by wearing a mask while outdoors.
+You should then be not surprised that people have to take matters into their own hands by wearing a mask outdoors.

 Some areas, notably around Hollywood Road and SOHO, are places that can be exhausting for pedestrians.
 In a hilly stretch of Hong Kong island, uninitiated pedestrians might have to catch their breath navigating through areas like Lyndhurst Terrace, Hollywood Road, and Wyndham Street.
 This experience might be a good thing for fitness buffs but an atrocious experience for the rest, especially during inclement weather conditions (rain and during hot weather warnings).
 Things could get worse during hot summer months, and when a sudden downpour happens during peak hours.